MarufZak/study-logs/system-design-interview/volume-1/README.md

 1. 301 redirect - permanent redirect.
 Browser caches the Location.
 Once queries same page, it doesn't send request to api endpoint but redirects automatically.
 Useful to make load lower to servers.
 2. 302 redirect - temporary redirect.
 Browser sends request to API endpoint next time.
 Useful if there is going to be analytics, it's easier to track with 301.

+Now regarding data model.
+Because memory is limited, some db, like relational db is used.
+Model is simple: id, shortUrl, longUrl.

+Now regarding URL shortening.
+We need some function that generates some hash based on longUrl.
+We can make use of common encryption algos like SHA1, but its length is too big.
+We can truncate it, but it can cause collisions in the future.
+We can add some string to it and check if such entry exists in DB.
+If not, add it, if yes, add once more.
+So querying db is required to check for existing one, which is not good.

+Another method is base62 conversion.
+It's about converting number into different representational systems. base is 62 because there are 62 characters we can use.
+Some unique ID is generated, and this ID is converted into base62.
+For example id `11157` is `2TX` in base62.

+Some other considerations: cache, rate limiting, web server scaling (stateless, easy scaling), database scaling (sharding, replication).